abpframework/abp/docs/Getting-Started-Console-Application.md

 }
 ````

 ``AppModule`` is a good name for the startup module for a console application.
 A module class can register services to Dependency Injection by overriding ``ConfigureServices`` method as shown here. ``AddAssemblyOf<...>`` is a special extension method of ABP that registers all services in an assembly by convention (TODO: link to DI document).
-While this is optional, a module generally registers some of it's services.
+While this is optional, a module generally registers some services.

 ### Initialize The Application

-The next step is to bootstrap the application using the module created above:
+The next step is to bootstrap the application using the startup module created above:

 ````C#
 using System;